 Changing a nappy in public is sometimes hard to avoid

-But while it may not be your first choice to change a nappy in public, the healthcare professionals advise that leaving a baby in a dirty nappy can lead to contact dermatitis – often know as ‘nappy rash’ – so if there are no adequate facilities at hand, you may not have a choice.(For more on how to cope with contact dermatitis and nappy rash, see our article here).
+But while it may not be your first choice to change a nappy in public, the NHS advise that leaving a baby in a dirty nappy can lead to contact dermatitis – often know as ‘nappy rash’ – so if there are no adequate facilities at hand, you may not have a choice.(For more on how to cope with contact dermatitis and nappy rash, see our article here).

 ‘I had a real complex about changing nappies in public, so when I first had to, at a friend’s birthday picnic, I walked for ages to try and find somewhere private,’ says Issy, mum to Charlie, 4 and Cecila, 1.
 ‘It was a horrible grubby patch of ground and I did it in a real rush to get it over with before anyone could see me.
 Now, I really don’t mind as much, I’d rather get my daughter out of a dirty nappy quickly then fuss about who might think what.
 If people don’t like it, look away.’

 Ways to help change your baby without proper facilities

 "Sometimes it’s possible to change your baby in their pram, and can be really helpful if there are no changing facilities nearby (or if the ones on offer leave little to be desired).

 Little babies can sometimes be changed on your lap, and a travel changing mat is always a good idea.
 (Although a scarf/jumper can make a good substitute).